ceph/ceph/doc/radosgw/pubsub-module.rst

   - Default values for HTTP: no user/password, port 80
   - Default values for AMQP: user/password=guest/guest, port 5672, amqp-vhost is "/"

+ - verify-ssl: can be used with https endpoints (ignored for other endpoints), indicate whether the server certificate is validated or not ("true" by default)
  - amqp-exchange: mandatory parameter for AMQP endpoint.
 The exchanges must exist and be able to route messages based on topics
  - amqp-ack-level: 2 ack levels exist: "none" - message is considered "delivered" if sent to broker; "broker" message is considered "delivered" if acked by broker.